ysoh286/honours-project-2017/detailed-notes.md

 add_dotplot(x, align = l/r, share.axes = TRUE, id = )
 add_highlight(box, dot, range = c(boxMin, boxMed), event.type = c("hover", "click"), color = "red")

-#---------------- SOME DETAILS: ---------------------
-## construct the box plot:
-boxplot(x, y (factors if there are more than 1 box plot), name.id = )
-# name/id would allow an id group for the entire box plot.
-Inside the boxplot constructed by 2 boxes (rect elements which are id as upperBox and lowerBox) and lines (line/polygon elements - minLine, maxLine)
-# plot object generated would have generated some accessible data such as minimum, maximum, median, LQ and UQ values

-## add dot plot to box plot:
-add_dotplot(x, y, align = l/r, share.axes = TRUE, id = )
-# - there would be a distinction between dotplot() and add_dotplot() - dotplot() would plot on a separate page/plot, add_dotplot() would be on the same axes
-# alignment is based upon the position of the last plotted object (in this case the boxplot)
-# layers could be automatically linked as they share the same axes

-link_layers(box, dot) # to link layers
+#possible functions for plot layer control
+link_layers(box, dot,...)
 remove_layers(layer.name)
 add_layers(layer.name)
+```
+- construct the box plot (already exists), name/id would allow an id group for the entire box plot.
+- Inside the boxplot constructed by 2 boxes (rect/polygon elements which are id as upperBox and lowerBox) and lines (line/polygon elements - minLine, maxLine) - to refer to a certain part: name.upperBox
+- plot object would have generated some accessible data such as minimum, maximum, median, LQ and UQ values
+- if dotplot() is to be plotted on the same axes (or simply, we could have one function but have argument 'share_axes' to determine linking and plotting) - by default it could be false.
+- If existing packages don't have this feature, then we could build a function that allows linking of layers(?)
+- alignment based upon the position of the last plotted object (in this case the boxplot)
+- layers could be automatically linked as they share the same axes (layers are simply groups of plot objects)
-# there would need to be a distinction between removing layers and individual objects (such as points) in a plot.
+- There would need to be a distinction between removing layers and individual objects (such as points) in a plot.
 You could remove more than 1 layer at once.

-## add event:
-add_highlight(box, dot, range = c(boxMin, boxMed), event.type = "hover", color = "red")
-# box = refers to box layer, dot = dot layer
+- add_highlight() - box = refers to box layer, dot = dot layer
-# if we get more complex with different no. of boxplots: could specify an id of a specific box in relation to its dotplot.
+- if we get more complex with different no. of boxplots: could specify an id of a specific box in relation to its dotplot.
-# range = range to be highlighted or marked.
-Another way would be to specify javascript object (so in this case, lowerBox)
+- range = range to be highlighted or marked.
+Another way would be to specify javascript object (so in this case, lowerBox) ('range' might not be a good word to describe this? interval?)
-## if a plot layer is known to be linked to another, find a way to identify its layers and suggest what kind of interactions are possible/available to be attached
-# event.type = click, hover, double click... etc. You could attach more than one event.
+- event.type = click, hover, double click... etc. You could attach more than one event.

-```

 **Trendlines:**
-- Want something that easily adds/removes trendlines
+- Want something allows easy adding/removing of trendlines
 - Imaginary pseudo-code:

 ```